 What if I already have the qualifications I need to be a childminder?

 If you have worked as a childminder before, or in childcare, you may already have lots of experience and courses under your belt.
-At Koru Kids, we offer you the training anyway.
-It’s free, and refreshing your paediatric first aid and safeguarding training is required on a regular basis.
-The EYFS gets updated frequently, so it’s also nice to know you’re up-to-date in your knowledge.
+The EYFS gets updated frequently, so it’s important to know you’re up-to-date in your knowledge.

 Experience working as a teacher or nursery practitioner can be beneficial when you are looking for families.
 Parents love that you already have experience looking after children, and teaching them.
 But you don’t need those qualifications to be a childminder!
 You simply need to be passionate about working with children, and about the difference you can make, in their lives, and the future of our entire society.